EvaMaeRey/ma206equations/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="100%" />

-# metaprogramming: code that writes code
+# metaprogramming maintanance strategy: code that writes code

 At first we worked on writing functions one by one.
 However, doing so for the large number of equations that we thought might be useful did